Flyfishing in the

 Osmore Pond with a nesting pair of loons who dove under the water and a

 minute later resurfaced in a different part of the lake.
-Everywhere I turned there
+Everywhere I turned

-a muddy section of the trail close to the water's edge.
+coyote tracks in a muddy section of the trail close to the water's edge.

-For the visitor, the abundance of wildlife in Vermont is no less than idyllic.
+in Vermont is no less than

-However, the conservation management policies have had to balance varied
+policies have had to balance

-sport, environmental and economic interests in the state.
-People no longer hunt
+and economic interests in the state.
+People no longer hunt and trap beavers in

-and trap beavers in the numbers they once did because the fur market is down
+the numbers they once did because the fur market is down as a result of

-as a result of vigorous animal rights campaigns.
-Now damage caused by
+vigorous animal rights campaigns.
+Now damage caused by flooding from

-flooding from beaver dams is actually a concern in some areas.
+beaver dams is actually a concern in some areas.

 Bruce Amsden, Information and Education Specialist with Vermont's